ibm-cloud-docs/sell/tutorial-define-bundle.md

 [Register your Operator bundle](/docs/sell?topic=sell-bundle-register).

-## Confirm the {{site.data.keyword.IBM}} Digital Platform Reseller Agreement
+## Confirm the {{site.data.keyword.IBM_notm}} Digital Platform Reseller Agreement
 {: #bundle-dra}
 {: step}

-As a third-party provider, you are required to sign the {{site.data.keyword.IBM}} Digital Platform Reseller Agreement if you plan to offer free plans for your product.
-The {{site.data.keyword.IBM}} Digital Platform Reseller Agreement sets the terms and conditions under which providers can onboard and sell products in {{site.data.keyword.cloud_notm}}.
+As a third-party provider, you are required to sign the {{site.data.keyword.IBM_notm}} Digital Platform Reseller Agreement if you plan to offer free plans for your product.
+The {{site.data.keyword.IBM_notm}} Digital Platform Reseller Agreement sets the terms and conditions under which providers can onboard and sell products in {{site.data.keyword.cloud_notm}}.
 Or, you can upload a custom digital provider agreement in `.pdf`, `.doc`, or `.docx` file format.

 Custom digital provider agreements must be reviewed and approved by {{site.data.keyword.IBM_notm}}, which increases the time it takes for you to complete the onboarding process.
 The uploaded files are scanned for viruses, which might take a few minutes to complete.
 If a virus is detected, it is recommended to run another virus scan on your file, and then try uploading it again.
 {: note}

-For the purposes of this tutorial, complete the following steps to sign the {{site.data.keyword.IBM}} Digital Platform Reseller Agreement.
+For the purposes of this tutorial, complete the following steps to sign the {{site.data.keyword.IBM_notm}} Digital Platform Reseller Agreement.

 1. From the My products page in the {{site.data.keyword.cloud_notm}} Partner Center, click **Provide details** in the notification that explains that company details are required.
 1. Choose **I plan to offer free and usage-based pricing plans** from the Agreements section.
-1. Click the **{{site.data.keyword.IBM}} Digital Platform Reseller Agreement** link to review the agreement.
+1. Click the **{{site.data.keyword.IBM_notm}} Digital Platform Reseller Agreement** link to review the agreement.
-1. Select **I have read and agree to the {{site.data.keyword.IBM}} Digital Platform Reseller Agreement.**, and click **Save**.
+1. Select **I have read and agree to the {{site.data.keyword.IBM_notm}} Digital Platform Reseller Agreement.**, and click **Save**.

 ## Provide your product name and type
 {: #bundle-name}